14 of the best family hotels and holiday properties in Wales

 More like this

 Looking for family travel inspiration across the UK?
-Check out our round up of the best family hotels and accommodation in Edinburgh and best family holiday accommodation in the New Forest.
+Check out our round up of the best family hotels in Edinburgh, best family hotels in London and best family holidays in the New Forest.
+For sunny holidays abroad, take a look at the best family hotels in Ibiza, Fuerteventura or Crete.

 Check out our guide to some of the best hotels and accommodation for your family holiday to Wales.